 If you’re not keen on using a digital device to time your child’s tooth brushing, why not try an old-fashioned timer like an hourglass!
 Your little one will love turning it over and watching the grains of sand fall while they brush and it can help keep them focused.

 5. Don’t use paste

 Some kids can’t stand the taste of toothpaste – too ‘spicy’ or ‘minty’ are popular complaints.
-It’s the act of brushing itself which is the most important part of removing plaque build up and food particles, so just get them to use water instead.
-Then once they’re comfortable and capable at brushing their teeth, slowly introduce very small amounts of toothpaste.
+It’s the act of brushing itself which is the most important part of removing plaque build-up and food particles, so just get them to use water instead.
+Then once they’re comfortable and capable at brushing their teeth, slowly introduce a very small amount of toothpaste.

 6. Take turns

 If you’re brushing your teeth at the same time as your child, they might be more keen to copy what you’re doing.
 Another good idea is taking turns, or getting them to ‘brush’ your teeth while you do theirs.